If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Instructions

-1. Heat up the iron: Turn your iron onto the hottest setting.
+1. Heat high: Set your iron to the hottest setting (no steam).

 Tips for Iron Maintenance